 Split-rail fences, old farmsteads, mountain meadows and scenic overlooks with endless vistas make the Blue Ridge Parkway a popular attraction.
 The Parkway incorporates numerous campgrounds, picnic areas and trails.

 The Blue Ridge Parkway has numerous entrances in Asheville.
 Enter the Parkway at US 25 in South Asheville, US 70 in East Asheville, US 74 near Fairview and NC 191 in South Asheville.

-Please note: A section of Blue Ridge Parkway from Milepost 376 at Ox Creek Road to Milepost 355, near the entrance to Mt.
-Mitchell State Park, is closed to motorists, bicyclists and pedestrians for road repair.
+A section of Blue Ridge Parkway from Milepost 376 at Ox Creek Road to Milepost 355, near the entrance to Mt.
+Mitchell State Park, will once again close on November 12, 2013.
 It is anticipated that this project will be completed by late spring of 2014.
-In the meantime, visitors may follow marked detour routes.
+While alternate routes are available, the detour route marked with road signs directs traffic from Asheville, NC, along Interstate 40 to U.S. Route 221, back to the Parkway at Spruce Pine, NC, and alternately from Spruce Pine south to Asheville via U.S. Route 221 and Interstate 40.
 Mt.
 Mitchell State Park will remain open and accessible from the northern approach along the Blue Ridge Parkway at Milepost 330, near Spruce Pine, NC, or from state Route 80.